-7.5 Eligible counterparties REDRAFTED
+7.5 Eligible counterparties

-- (1) A per se eligible counterparty or an elective eligible counterparty is an eligible counterparty.
-[7.5.1] - (2) Each of the following is a per se counterparty [7.5.2] - (a) any entity licensed for dealing, managing, or advising under the Law; - (b) an approved bank; - (c) an insurance company; - (d) a collective investment scheme; - (e) a pension scheme or its management company;
+- (1) A per se eligible counterparty or an elective eligible counterparty is an eligible counterparty. - (2) Each of the following is a per se eligible counterparty - (a) any entity licensed for dealing, managing, or advising under the Law; - (b) an approved bank; - (c) an insurance company licensed under the Insurance Business (Bailiwick of Guernsey) Law, 2002; - (d) a collective investment scheme;

-- (f) a national government or its corresponding office, including a public body that deals with the public debt; - (g) a central bank; - (h) a supranational organisation; - (i) any other entity that is - (aa) incorporated outside the Bailiwick; and - (ab) is suitably licensed, authorised, or qualified by primary or secondary legislation in its home jurisdiction. - (3) A licensee may treat a client as an elective eligible counterparty if [7.5.3] - (a) the client is an undertaking; - (b) a per se professional client; - (c) they request such categorisation and the licensee undertakes an adequate assessment of the expertise, experience, and knowledge of the client that gives reasonable reassurance that the client is capable of making their own investment decisions and understanding the risks involved; and - (d) the licensee has obtained express confirmation that it agrees to be treated as an eligible counterparty either in the form of a general agreement or in respect of each individual transaction.[7.5.4]
+- (e) a pension scheme or its management company; - (f) a national government or its corresponding office, including a public body that deals with the public debt; - (g) a central bank; - (h) a supranational organisation; - (i) any other entity that is - (aa) incorporated outside the Bailiwick; and - (ab) is suitably licensed, authorised, or qualified by primary or secondary legislation in its home jurisdiction. - (3) A licensee may treat a client as an elective eligible counterparty if - (a) the client is an undertaking; - (b) a per se professional client; - (c) they request such categorisation and the licensee undertakes an adequate assessment of the expertise, experience, and knowledge of the client that gives reasonable reassurance that the client is capable of making their own investment decisions and understanding the risks involved; and - (d) the licensee has obtained express confirmation that it agrees to be treated as an eligible counterparty either in the form of a general agreement or in respect of each individual transaction.